Working in Japan: How to Get a Job in Japan in 2020

 Our recruiters can give you advice about how to present yourself in the most positive light, so don’t hesitate to ask for help.

+How easy is it to get a job in Japan?
 When preparing for the interview, consider first the interview style.
 In Japan, a “panel” interview, where the applicant is faced by 3 or more interviewers, is not uncommon.
 It may seem trivial, but Japanese interviewers are often looking at things like how a person enters/leaves the room, their posture, tone & volume of their voice, and things other than the actual answers to the questions being asked.

 Preparing for your interview is one area where LJC recruiters can help, first by providing information about the client and interview type, and by giving you coaching in advance so you’ll feel confident when you go for the interview.
 At any point, you can ask your recruiter for advice and they’ll be happy to work with you and help you succeed in the interview.

-Advice for Job Hunting
+Advice for Getting a Job in Japan

 When to start

 Timing your job hunt is an important thing.
 If you start too early, you may lose interest from employers who want to hire someone “right now” when you want to start months later, and if you wait until too late, you can easily find yourself in a rush to get a job in order to make ends meet.
-We would recommend that you start about three months before the time when you’d like to begin working.
+We would recommend that you start about three months before the time when you’d like to begin working in Japan.